 Melt butter in a Dutch oven or large soup pot over medium heat.
 Sauté onion, celery, carrots and potatoes for about 8 minutes, allowing them to soften.

 Add celery seed (or celery salt) and seafood seasoning and stir, allowing the seasonings to bloom a minute.
-Then add the seafood stock and soup bases.

-Add tomatoes, corn, peas, green beans and lima beans and stir to combine.
+Next, add the seafood stock and soup bases.
+Add tomatoes, corn, peas, green beans and lima beans (if using) and stir to combine.
 Bring the soup up to a boil over medium-high heat.

-Reduce to a simmer and add the crab meat and half the fresh parsley, stirring it into the soup.
 Cook gently for about 15 minutes, or until the potatoes are tender.
 Taste and adjust seasoning, adding sea salt, black pepper and a squeeze of lemon juice, if needed.
+Top with the final 2 tablespoons of fresh parsley.

 Serve each bowl of soup with lemon wedges along with oyster crackers or crusty bread.
 Or both!